Partner Strategy14 min read

 Program Tiers

 Tiers create a progression path that motivates partners to invest more in the relationship.
-A typical three-tier structure works well for most SaaS ecosystems:
+A typical three-tier structure works well for most MSP ecosystems:

 Tier Requirements Benefits

-RegisteredSign up, complete onboardingBase commission rate, partner portal access, basic enablement materials
+RegisteredSign up, complete onboardingBase referral fee, partner portal access, basic enablement materials

-Silver3+ deals closed, certification completeHigher commission rate, co-marketing support, dedicated partner manager
+Silver3+ contracts closed, orientation completeHigher referral fee, co-marketing support, dedicated partner manager

-Gold10+ deals closed, $50K+ revenue generatedTop commission rate, lead sharing, joint go-to-market, executive sponsor
+Gold10+ contracts closed, $50K+ recurring revenue sourcedTop referral fee, reciprocal referrals, joint go-to-market, executive sponsor

 Keep tiers simple at launch.
 You can always add complexity later as you learn what motivates your partners.
 Two or three tiers are enough — more than that creates confusion without proportional value.